Feyza06/iOS-12/documentation/UserStories.md

    2. As an adopter, I want to be able to edit my account so that it stays up-to-date.
    3. As an adopter, I want to be able to search for pets so that I can find a pet that matches my preferences.
    4. As an adopter, I want to be able to filter my search by distance, pet type, and breed so that I can narrow down my options and find the best match for me.
-   5. As an adopter, I want to be able to like my favorite pets so that I can easily return to their profiles later.
-   6. As an adopter, I want to be able to delete pets from my favorites list so that I can manage my preferred selections.
+   5. As an adopter, I want to be able to delete pets from my favorites list so that I can manage my preferred selections.
-   7. As an adopter, I want to be able to contact pet owners so that I can ask questions or express interest in adopting their pet.
+   6. As an adopter, I want to be able to contact pet owners so that I can ask questions or express interest in adopting their pet.
-   8. As an adopter, I want to be able to view the description of each pet so that I can learn more about their personality, needs, and history.
+   7. As an adopter, I want to be able to view the description of each pet so that I can learn more about their personality, needs, and history.
-   9. As an adopter, I want to be able to see pictures of the pets so that I can better visualize and connect with them.
+   8. As an adopter, I want to be able to see pictures of the pets so that I can better visualize and connect with them.
-   10. As an adopter, I want to be able to view a map and see the distance to the pet’s location so that I can plan for travel or logistics.
+   9. As an adopter, I want to be able to view a map and see the distance to the pet’s location so that I can plan for travel or logistics.
-   11. As an adopter, I want to be notified if my favorite pet is adopted so that I can know if they are no longer available.
+   10. As an adopter, I want to be notified if my favorite pet is adopted so that I can know if they are no longer available.